Ermey-Enterprises/MemberPropertyMarketAlert/docs/FUNCTION_APP_CONNECTION_STRING_FIX.md

 ## Root Cause

-The Function App was configured to use managed identity syntax for storage connection strings, but Azure Functions requires actual connection strings for critical infrastructure settings:
+The Function App was configured to use managed identity syntax for storage connection strings, but Azure Functions requires actual connection strings for critical infrastructure settings.

+**Additional Issue Discovered:**
+The storage account had `allowSharedKeyAccess: false` from a previous deployment where advanced security was enabled, but Function Apps require shared key access for infrastructure operations.

 **Problematic Configuration:**
 ```bicep